github/codeql-coding-standards/docs/design/guideline_recategorization.md

 ## Non-MISRA standards

 Guideline recategorization applies to rules adhering to the MISRA categorizations.
-For standards that deviate from these conventions we assume that the rules have an *effective category* equivalent to MISRA’s *required* category.
+For standards that deviate from these conventions the rules have an *effective category* equivalent to MISRA’s *required* category.

+CERT rules, for example, are handled in the same way as MISRA's rules recategorized to *required*.